alexsteve647/SWF-Database-and-Tools/README.md

 1.301 ~ 1.585
 1.600 ~ CURRENT (1.699)

-All this repository zip archice size is about 1GB.
+All this repository zip archive size is about 1GB.